-By law, a DCP order regarding preparation or transportation of food or beverages for vending machine use is rescinded when the conditions in the order are corrected.
-The bill specifies that DCP determines whether the conditions are corrected.
+By law, a DCP order on preparation or transportation of food or beverages for vending machine use is rescinded when the conditions in the order are corrected.
+The bill specifies that DCP determines whether that occurred.

 § 26 - FROZEN DESSERT MANUFACTURER